meganlavengood/timbre-class/docs/_posts/2024-01-16-defining-timbre.md

 All of this will probably take around 500 words, I estimate.

-Save your response as a PDF and upload to the `week 3 homework submit` folder.
+Save your response as a PDF and upload your homework submit folder on Teams.

 -------